What is the Roth IRA 5-year rule?

 The five-year rule could foil your withdrawal plans if you don’t know about it ahead of time.

-This rule for Roth IRA distributions stipulates that five years must pass after the tax year of your first Roth IRA contribution before you can withdraw the earnings in the account tax-free.
+This rule for Roth IRA distributions stipulates that five years must pass after the tax year of your first Roth IRA contribution before you can withdraw the earnings from the account tax-free.

 Inherited Roth IRAs have their own clock, but it starts with the original account owner and when they made their first contributions — not when it was inherited.

-Also note that Roth IRA conversions have their own five-year clock, but that rule determines whether the conversion principal will avoid penalty taxes.
+Also note that Roth IRA conversions have their own five-year clock, but that rule determines whether the conversion principal will avoid tax penalties.

 Roth IRA income and contribution limits